GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 if GA was configured using the `--with-mpi-pr` option.

 We have used two different configurations of GA to build and run GridPACK.
-For any system with a working version of MPI, you can use the MPI two-sided runtime or the progress ranks runtime with GA.
-Use the `--with-mpi-ts` or `--with-mpi-pr` options when configuring GA.
+For any system with a working version of MPI, you can build GA with the MPI two-sided runtime or the progress ranks runtime with GA.
+These can be accessed by configuring GA with the `--with-mpi-ts` or `--with-mpi-pr` options, respectively.
 The two-sided runtime is the simplest runtime and is suitable for workstations with a limited number of cores.
 This runtime provides reasonable performance on a small number of cores but slows down considerably at larger core counts(our